 The business operation began in 1980.
 The original founder stepped out and passed on the business to his children many years ago.
 His eldest son, Robert Riedel is CEO and runs the overall operation with the help of several experienced directors.

-The founder of Canterbury has acquired approximately 100 properties over his first 25 years in the business.
+The founder of Canterbury acquired well over 100 properties during his first 25 years in the business.
 Many are valued in the millions.
 He was ready to build the house pictured on the right, then decided to buy an even bigger one on the Brisbane River front.
 The basis of it all is the long term ownership of safe, “boring” residential real estate – that’s how you get started.
 But it is done in a smarter way than you have ever seen or could imagine.
 Following is how Canterbury came to exist:

 Canterbury’s founder came from Warwick in Queensland country.
 His father was a barman and mother worked serving counter lunches (with Wayne Bennett’s mother) in the same pub for extra money.
 The family never saved a cent and lived week to week, like many others from that era and background.
 The chance of having a quid or being a financial success was very remote.
 This led to the motivation to try to break the cycle of the need to work till the age of 65.